 • #Enough: Plays to End Gun Violence – #ENOUGH: Plays to End Gun Violence is a new campaign of theatre activism on a mission to provide middle and high school students with the platform to spark critical conversations about gun violence across the country.
 The project enables teens to express themselves through storytelling, foster open dialogue in their communities, take on leadership roles, and inspire creative action.

 • Much Ado About Nothing – For the first time in over four decades, GREAT PERFORMANCES presents a Public Theater production recorded live at Free Shakespeare in the Park.
 After a highly successful, critically acclaimed run at the outdoor Delacorte Theater in New York City’s Central Park, "Much Ado About Nothing" is a bold interpretation of Shakespeare’s comedic masterpiece featuring Danielle Brooks as Beatrice.
-Available until May 27, 2020.
+Available for a limited time.

 • Hamilton’s America – GREAT PERFORMANCES: “Hamilton’s America” provides a behind-the-scenes look at Lin-Manuel Miranda’s smash hit Broadway musical Hamilton.
 “Hamilton’s America” blends history, footage of Miranda’s writing process, and scenes from the musical itself to create a vibrant and engaging film about the making of the musical and the preservation of Alexander Hamilton’s legacy.
 This collection includes clips, classroom activities, discussion questions, handouts, and teaching tips connected to the film.
 Additional material has generously been provided by The Gilder Lehrman Institute of American History.